csirac2/snazzer/doc/snazzer-receive.md

 Therefore, if required, ensure the current working directory is already a btrfs subvolume prior to running **snazzer-receive** if you need to receive btrfs root.

-**NOTE 2:** `snazzer-receive host --all` may process a list of snapshots spanning multiple separate btrfs filesystems on a remote host, but unless extra steps are taken they will all be received into the same local filesystem under the current working directory.
-If this is not what you want, manually mount filesystems under the current working directory before running **snazzer-receive**.

 # EXIT STATUS